 The IRS will review your submission and the attached documents to determine whether you meet all the rules for injured spouse relief.
 Unfortunately, this won’t happen quickly.
 The IRS indicates that it processes Form 8379 requests and responds within about 14 weeks, although you might hear back within 11 weeks or so if you file electronically.

 You can request a copy of your Injured Spouse Claim Worksheet from the IRS if your request is denied.
-This should tell you how and why they arrived at their decision.
+This should tell you how and why the agency arrived at its decision.

 Getting Your Refund Back

 You’ll receive a portion of the refund equal to the portion of the taxes you personally paid in on that tax return if your request is approved.
-For example, you and your spouse might have paid in $6,000 in taxes, and $3,000 of that is directly attributable to withholding from your paychecks or your estimated payments.
+For example, you and your spouse might have paid in $6,000 in taxes, and $3,000 of that would be directly attributable to withholding from your paychecks or your estimated payments.
 You'll receive 50% of the refund, regardless of the existing debt.

 You should also receive the same prorated share of any refundable tax credits you qualified for and claimed.

 Claims in Community Property States

 Speak with a tax professional to find out where you stand if you live in one of these jurisdictions.
 States' laws can vary slightly, and the IRS defers to state law in this situation.

 Injured Spouse vs. Innocent Spouse Relief